ryusei-hayashi/test-repo/README.md

 # Test Repo
-This repository is for Deploying [EgGMAn](https://eggman.streamlit.app).
+This repository is for Deploying [Test App](https://ryusei-test-app.streamlit.app).

-## EgGMAn
+## Test App
-[EgGMAn](https://eggman.streamlit.app) (Engine of Game Music Analysis) retrieves music that has both the worldview of the game and the atmosphere of the scene.
+[Test App](https://ryusei-test-app.streamlit.app) retrieves music that has both the worldview of the game and the atmosphere of the scene.

 ### Usage
 #### Input Music